 - 3.30.
 It is crucial to understand that standards are voluntary and are not law.
 They represent an agreed detailed process, requirements, technical requirements or processes that ought to be implemented if following that standard. - 3.31.
 Standards can have a role in supporting regulatory requirements.
 While remaining voluntary, meeting a recognised standard can provide a presumption of conformity with regulatory requirements. - 3.32.
 From 1 January 2021, the GB regulatory framework enables the relevant Secretary of State to 'designate' standards for regulatory conformity purposes, to meet the required levels of safety or energy efficiency.
 The Office for Product Safety and Standards (OPSS) leads and co-ordinates the designation process across government, and British Standards Institution (BSI) updates OPSS on new or revised standards to be considered for designation.
 For medical device standards, MHRA assess whether the standards put forward are suitable for the purpose of providing a presumption of conformity to relevant essential requirements of UK MDR.
 BSI remains responsible for the quality technical adequacy of the standard.
 A standard may be designated a standard in full or with restriction, or not be designated.
-Look at published notices for references that may be subject to restrictions in respect of essential requirements in GB law.
-A transition period will be allocated when a new designated standard replaces an existing designated standard.
+A transition period will be allocated when a new designated standard replaces an existing designated standard. - 3.33.

-- 3.33.
 In the UK, such standards are identified as 'designated standards' and in the EU as 'harmonised standards'.
-There is a statutory 'presumption of conformity' that the product meets the essential requirements that apply to that product covered by the standard. - 3.34.
+There is a statutory 'presumption of conformity' that the product meets the essential requirements that apply to that product covered by the standard.

+3.34.
 Three lists of UK designated standards for medical devices have been published.
-These lists of standards apply to: - medical devices (see ref 56) - active implantable medical devices (see ref 57) - IVD medical devices (see ref 58)
+These lists of standards apply to: